niciz/yii2-message/README.md

 Note that dektrium is no longer maintained, for future projects you should take a look at: https://github.com/2amigos/yii2-usuario

+Also, you need to install and setup a mailer component like https://github.com/yiisoft/yii2-symfonymailer/.

 ## Installation

 ```bash